MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-C-Federal-Property-Management-Regulations-System/chapter-102-Federal-Management-Regulation/subchapter-B-Personal-Property/part-102-42-Utilization-Donation-Disposal-Foreign-Gifts-Decorations/subpart-A-General-Provisions/subjectgroup-ECFR866de4002aaf106-Definitions/section-102-42.10.md

 (6) A Member of Congress as defined by 5 U.S.C.
 2106 (except the Vice President) and any Delegate to the Congress; and

-(7) The spouse of an individual described in paragraphs (1) through (6) of this definition of *employee* (unless this individual and his or her spouse are separated) or a dependent (within the meaning of section 152 of the Internal Revenue Code of 1986 (26 U.S.C.
+(7) The spouse of an individual described in paragraphs (1) through (6) of this definition of *employee* (unless this individual and the individual's spouse are legally separated) or a dependent (within the meaning of section 152 of the Internal Revenue Code of 1986 (26 U.S.C.
 152)) of this individual, other than a spouse or dependent who is an employee under paragraphs (1) through (6) of this definition of *employee.*

 *Employing agency* means: